ththanhbui/market-making/README.md

 We learned how to use [Keanu](https://improbable-research.github.io/keanu/) as a probabilistic programming language and how to incorporate it into our project.

 ## What's next for Market Making 101
+We are making the game more difficult by allowing a larger range of values, hence increase the uncertainty of the true value.
+The spread could also be varied depending on how confident the market maker is of the true value.
+Lastly, we hope we have time for a more eye-catching UI than the pretty-printing in the terminal.